laczkol/RADOrgMiner/README.md

 ````
 `R` v3.6 and `Rscript` included in the provided `.yaml` file might not be compatible with the latest GNU/Linux distributions.
 If you experience difficulties when plotting read depth with as the pipeline suggests, please check if R works correctly and is added to the `$PATH`.
 A similar issue sometimes can be observed with `samtools`.
 Please, make sure that typing samtools to your terminal does not throw any errors.
 In the provided `.yaml` file `samtools 1.15.1` is included and is recommended to run the pipeline, but any version of this software above v1.10 should work correctly.

-We also provide an [Apptainer](https://github.com/apptainer/apptainer) (formerly [Singularity](https://github.com/apptainer/singularity)) container (`radorgminer.sif`) that contains all dependencies preinstalled and only requires Apptainer to run the pipeline.
+We also provide a container hosted at [DockerHub](https://hub.docker.com/repository/docker/laczkol/radorgminer) to run RADOrgMiner.
+Although, both [Docker](https://www.docker.com/) and Apptainer can be used to pull the image, we suggest [Apptainer](https://github.com/apptainer/apptainer) (formerly [Singularity](https://github.com/apptainer/singularity)) to run the pipeline with all dependencies preinstalled in the image.
 For the advantages of using such a software container see [Kurtzer et al., 2017](https://doi.org/10.1371/journal.pone.0177459).
+Typing `apptainer pull radorgminer.sif docker://laczkol/radorgminer` in a terminal will pull the Docker container and create a single file format container image (`radorgminer.sif`).

 ## Details and example